 Conversational AI can eventually manage over 50% of emails without human intervention, according to what we see from our customers.
 This offers the convenience and immediacy customers want on their preferred channel which keeps CSAT high.

-When it comes to training data, email is the ideal channel to launch a virtual agent
+When it comes to training data, customer service email is the ideal channel to launch a virtual agent

 Training an AI is initially done using historic data.